jacott/node-pg-libpq/README.md

 ## Install

 You need libpq installed and the `pg_config` program should be in your path.
-You also need [node-gyp](https://github.com/TooTallNate/node-gyp) installed.
+You may also need [node-gyp](https://github.com/TooTallNate/node-gyp) installed.

 ```sh